Yes, America's Anchor Man is away, and this is your undocumented anchor man, no supporting paperwork whatsoever.

 That's what it's come to.

-Uh the United States government is now sponsoring England's number one soccer team.
+The United States government is now sponsoring England's number one soccer team.

 If you want to demagogue people, why can't we just be straightforwardly xenophobic and demagogue these sinister foreigners?

-You're part of the company that's working well, that's doing good, that's generating profits, uh, and we're gonna well not only are we gonna deny you your bonus and tax it at 90%, uh, but we're gonna we're gonna get Acorn to hire a big bus and drive around to your house uh with uh twenty camera crews in tow uh to put you up on national TV as a disgrace.
+And we're going to, not only are we going to deny you your bonus and tax it at 90%, but we're going to get ACORN to hire a big bus and drive around to your house with 20 camera crews in tow to put you up on national TV as a disgrace.

-This is Acorn, by the way, uh who were behind this protest over the weekend where they organized a bus.
+This is Acorn, by the way, who were behind this protest over the weekend where they organized a bus.

-Only thirty people turned up.
+Only 30 people turned up.

-They're the guys who are going to be running the census if Obama has his way.
+They're the guys who are going to be running the census, if Obama has his way.

-Uh this has got nothing to do with what is wrong with the U.S. economy.
+This has got nothing to do with what is wrong with the U.S. economy.

 And that's the way it's going to be.

-You can own a very modest home, you can have a very modest saving accounts, you can have a very modest pension provision for your retirement, and you're going to be poorer in a couple of years because you're not you're not staying focused.
+And you're going to be poorer in a couple of years because you're not staying focused.

 This is a choice.

-This is a choice that free-born Americans can face.
+This is a choice that freeborn Americans can face.

-Uh you want him to get the hell out of the way, let these toxic assets settle at whatever price they settle at, uh, and then get back in the game and start America growing again.
+Do you want to go down the route of Barney Frank-mandated poverty, or do you want him to get the hell out of the way, let these toxic assets settle at whatever price they settle at, and then get back in the game and start America growing again?

 That's the choice.

-Uh 1-800-282-2882, uh in Mark Stein sitting in uh for a rush on the uh Rush Limbaugh Show.
+1-800-282-2882 in Markstein sitting in for a rush on the Rush Limbaugh show.

-This is I d well, I don't know.
+This is, well, I don't know.

 He had a valet.